 Medieval bestiaries and folktales feature many implausible creatures that people actually believed in, but none are quite as bizarre as the Bonnacon.
 On first glance, it doesn’t look too terrifying it’s pretty much a regular sized wild bull with inverted horns but it had a particularly nasty trick up its sleeve - well, under its tail.

 Considering the creatures horns are practically useless in combat, the Bonnacon would squirt a stream of acidic poop at its attackers, which would burn them badly enough for it to make its escape.
 The earliest known reference to that ancient beast is said to be found in Pliny the Elder’s Natural History, where he describes it as being found in the region of Paeonia, which roughly corresponds today as being the northern part of Greece and western Bulgaria.
+Belief in the Bonnacon became so popular in medieval times that it was included in many bestiaries, including one, the Aberdeen Bestiary that notes how the heat of the creature’s poop is so strong that it actually sets fire to anything it encounters.

-Naturally, there’s no evidence to support the existence of the Bonnacon.
+the Bonnacon.
 But it’s important to remember that travelling long distance in the Middle Ages was extremely difficult, so most people had to rely on the reports of those who had the resources to do so.
 That meant there was no way of knowing what was real and what wasn’t unless you saw it for yourself.
 It’s a good job this flaming poop bull turned out to be nothing but a fantasy.

 Lambs Grew On Trees